aschuerch/MolecularEpidemiology_AnalysisWGS/_episodes/02-intro-cloud.md

 ![jupyter interface](../fig/jup1.png)

-Now, terminal is open.
+Now, a new terminal has started.
 The cursor should blink and await your input

 ![terminal](../fig/jup2.png)